Liquidation Process: A step-by-step guide

 The length of time the liquidation process takes can vary from one company to the next.

 It depends on the type of liquidation occurring and the size of the company being liquidated.
-If a small company elects to undertake an MVL for example, this voluntary process could be completed in as little as a week if the right buyers are found quickly.
+If a small company elects to undertake an MVL for example, this voluntary process of liquidating a company could be completed in as little as a week if the right buyers are found quickly.

 If it proves difficult to sell assets or if legal opposition is met, then it can take much longer than this.
 A difficult liquidation process that involves a large company and multiple creditors could take 6 to 12 months to complete.
 A compulsory liquidation is necessarily going to last much longer than a voluntary liquidation, as opposition is going to be met.